affinda/affinda-python/docs/sync_operations.md

  | get_all_redacted_resumes(**kwargs)
 ```

-Gets summary information for all redacted resumes of a user.
+Gets list of all redacted resumes.

 Returns all the redacted resume information for that resume.